The Transfer Pricing Law Review: Israel

 - any opinion from an accountant or lawyer, if one was given.

 It is recommended to update the transfer pricing study on an annual basis.
 Where the facts of the transactions under review have not changed materially (or at all), the entire transfer pricing study can remain the same except for the benchmark results, which should be updated every year.
-It is best practice to perform a new search every two years and update the results of the original search on an annual basis.
-From time to time, because of a lack of local comparables, the search may be broadened to a more global search, as long as it abides by the Regulations and the instructions of the ITA.
+It is best practice to perform a new search every three years and update the results of the original search on an annual basis.

 In light of this proposed legislation, the burden of transfer pricing documentation will grow as taxpayers will be required to submit further documentation, reports and data to comply with the new documentation requirements.